staerk-ha-addons/repository-edge/technitium-dns/README.md

 >
 > You will be required to change the password on your first login for security purposes.

-## 🏃 Quick Start

-1. Add our repository to Home Assistant
-2. Install the add-on
-3. Start it
-4. Configure your router/devices to use it
-5. Enjoy secure DNS!

-> [!NOTE]
-> First login credentials:
->
-> - Username: `admin`
-> - Password: `admin`

 ## 📖 Documentation

 Want to get the most out of this add-on?
 Our comprehensive documentation covers: